Nonpolar Β· Cyclic Β· Unique

 🌑️

 Accumulates under stress in plants.
 When plants are under water stress, cold, or salt stress, they accumulate massive amounts of free proline in their cells.
 Proline acts as an osmoprotectant β€” it stabilizes proteins and membranes under conditions that would otherwise denature them.
-The accumulation of proline is one of the most universal stress responses in the plant kingdom, and proline content is used as a biochemical marker for measuring plant stress levels.
+Proline content is used as a biochemical marker for measuring plant stress levels.

 πŸ–

 Why bone broth gels.
 Traditional bone broth prepared by long simmering releases collagen from connective tissue, which is rich in proline.
 As it cools, this collagen-derived gelatin sets into a jelly.
-The gel strength of a broth is a direct measure of its proline/hydroxyproline content β€” essentially, how much collagen was extracted.
+The gel strength of a broth is a direct measure of its proline and hydroxyproline content β€” essentially, how much collagen was extracted.
 A properly made bone broth will set firmly in the refrigerator.

 🧠